benyamin-moraditabar/benyamin-moraditabar/README.md

 ### Hi 👋 My name is Benyamin

 <hr>
+MSc student of biophysics
+Tarbiat Modares University (TMU)
 🌍  I'm based in Iran, Tehran

+🔭 I’m currently working on molecular dynamics of protein-peptide interactions

 ✉️  You can contact me at benyamin.moraditabar@gmail.com

-🔭 I’m currently working on molecular dynamics of protein-peptide interactions

 <hr>